GodGenesis/attacker/README.md

 Open this link in your browser https://vscode.dev/tunnel/kali/home/kali/Desktop/VSCODE-CandC/VSploit_YAML

 ^[[BTo grant access to the server, please log into https://github.com/login/device and use code 2200-401C

+^[[BTo grant access to the server, please log into https://github.com/login/device and use code C427-8C9E